-Alisa Sikelianos-Carter is a Queer, Black, Femme, mixed-media artist who works and resides in Upstate New York.
+Alisa Sikelianos-Carter is a mixed media visual artist working in Upstate New York.
 Sikelianos-Carter has been awarded residencies at the Bemis Center for Contemporary Arts, The Millay Colony for the Arts Vermont Studio Center, The Wassaic Project and Yaddo.
 Her recent exhibitions include group shows at The Tang Teaching Museum, Saratoga Springs, NY and The Hyde Collection, Glens Falls, NY.
-She has exhibited Nationally at Collar Works, Troy, NY; Wa Na Wari Gallery, Seattle; Paradice Palase, Brooklyn; The Hyde Collection, Glens Falls, NY; The Tang Teaching Museum, Saratoga Springs, NY; Iridian Gallery, Richmond, VA; Archer Gallery, Clark College, Vancouver, WA and White Gallery, Portland State University, Portland, OR.
-She received both her Bachelors and Masters in Art from SUNY Albany with a concentration in drawing and painting.
+She has exhibited Nationally at Collar Works, Troy, NY; Wa Na Wari Gallery, Seattle; Paradice Palase, Brooklyn; Ori Gallery, Portland, OR; Iridian Gallery, Richmond, VA; Archer Gallery, Clark College, Vancouver, WA and White Gallery, Portland State University, Portland, OR.
+She earned her BA and MA from SUNY Albany in Painting and Drawing.

 Her luminous work envisions a speculative Afro-Futuristic dimension where Blackness represents both a breaking open of nothingness and a densely lustrous opportunity for the genesis of a new world.